 The power of technology and the influence of the internet in modern times has greatly affected the spread of information to the masses.
-Posting job openings and offers are much easier in the millennials time.
+Posting job openings and offers are much easier in the millennial’s time.
 Through social media channels, recruiters and employers are able to post jobs online with ease.

 Global platforms such as Linkedin helps recruiters and employers obtain information on potential candidates for a job opening in a cinch.
 LinkedIn enables candidates to insert full information about themselves such as their educational background, experience and even their skill sets.
-Practically it’s an overview on the candidate’s resume.
+Practically it’s an overview of the candidate’s resume.
 Linkedin is a powerful platform where candidates can sell themselves to the client and attract recruiters with their profile.

-Yes, it is easier to simply just use the social media channels to post job openings for your organization, but do take note that technology is not the only way.
+Yes, it is easier to simply just use social media channels to post job openings for your organization, but do take note that technology is not the only way.
 There are still different mediums to attract great talent to your job vacancy.
 The old but classic posting of job openings on newspapers still does the trick and giving out flyers in the street still attract some good candidates for the job.